 These mums were at the grocery store!
 I know!
 Scoop them up for my car right now!

-All in all we had a great time.
-I don’t know if I would want to be spontaneous every trip but I did learn a lot of important lessons on this one.
+All in all we had a great time celebrating Fall in Blue Ridge.
+I don’t know if I would want to be spontaneous every trip.
+But I did learn a lot of important lessons on this one.
 There is beauty all around us, let’s not be so busy we miss the gift.